gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

+This will result in 2 Jar binaries being defined for the `myLib` library.

+#### Test cases

+- A Jar binary is defined for each target platform.
+- Running `gradle assemble` will build the Jars, and the bytecode in each Jar uses the correct bytecode version.

 #### Open issues

 - Binaries should be visible in the component report
 - Discover or configure the JDK installations
+- Need some convention or mechanism for source that is conditionally included based on the target platform.

 ### Story: Plugin declares custom language source set